 “Am I ready to face the challenges and changes from taking on this responsibility?

-When an individual understand the essence to their actions, they find the answer to the question, “What is the point of…?”.
+When an individual understands the essence to their actions, they find the answer to the question, “What is the point of…?”.

 On this level, you no longer need to motivate yourself to act on your goals.
 The behavior is driven by a deeper identity that relates to your success rather than a superficial pursuit of goals.